BAP Officer Details

 Honorary General Secretary until 2021

-I have been an active member of BAP for over 17 years (BAP Certificate in Psychopharmacology, 2001), serving on Council since 2015.
+I have been an active member of BAP for over 18 years (BAP Certificate in Psychopharmacology, 2001), serving on Council since 2015.
 Throughout my training I found the BAP’s Education & Training programmes invaluable and as a researcher I greatly value the Summer Meeting as an opportunity to share cutting edge research with clinical and preclinical colleagues.
 I am well aware of the importance of BAP in providing informal support and mentorship especially to younger members starting out in their careers.
-For the last 10 years I have been actively involved in a wide range of BAP teaching programmes - I taught on the Masterclass in Schizophrenia 2007-2012; was Scientific Editor for its on-line CPD module until 2012; was Course Organiser for the Schizophrenia Module of the Clinical Certificate from 2012 to 2017, and continue to teach on it; and for the last 4 years I have also taught on the Affective Disorders Certificate Module and Depression Masterclass.
+For the last 12 years I have been actively involved in a wide range of BAP teaching programmes - I taught on the Masterclass in Schizophrenia 2007-2012; was Scientific Editor for its on-line CPD module until 2012; was Course Organiser for the Schizophrenia Module of the Clinical Certificate from 2012 to 2017; and since 2014 I have also taught on the Affective Disorders Certificate Module and Depression Masterclass.
 Being on Council has given me an insight into the workings of the association and the importance of the huge amount of work necessary behind the scenes.
 I am delighted to be able to serve the BAP further as Honorary General Secretary.